Gareth Griffiths (footballer)

 Gareth John Griffiths (born 10 April 1970) is an English former footballer.
 A defender, he played 337 league games in a 13-year career in the English Football League.

 Starting his career with Welsh club Rhyl, he made the move to the English professional game in 1993 with Port Vale.
-After around 100 games in five years for the club he transferred to Wigan Athletic in 1998.
-In another three years he moved on to Rochdale.
-A constant first team player at 'Dale, he made 184 league appearances in five years with the club.
-In 2006, he joined non-league Northwich Victoria, where he spent one season before retiring.
+After around 100 games in five years for the club, he transferred to Wigan Athletic in 1998.
+In another three years, he moved on to Rochdale.
+A constant first-team player at 'Dale, he made 184 league appearances in five years with the club.
+In 2006, he joined non-League Northwich Victoria, where he spent one season before retiring.

 Career

+Early career

+Griffiths spent three and a half years with Crewe Alexandra until he left at 14.
+He joined Rhyl at the age of 21 and played in the League of Wales.
+He worked as a structural craftsman after serving an apprenticeship with steelwork.

+Port Vale

-Griffiths started his career with Rhyl, before being bought by John Rudge, manager of Second Division club Port Vale, for £1,000 in February 1993.
-He made his debut in a 1–1 draw with Stockport County on 12 February 1994, though played little part in the 1993–94 promotion campaign, though found himself regularly appearing in the First Division from August 1994.
-In November 1994 he developed a groin injury which required him to go in for a double hernia operation in January 1995, but by the end of the season had regained his first team place.
-A regular member of the "Valiants" first team in 1995–96, he played in the 1996 Anglo-Italian Cup Final, as Vale lost 5–2 to Genoa.
-He made 31 appearances in 1996–97, as the club made its joint-second highest ever league finish.
-He spent November 1997 on loan at Shrewsbury Town, and made six Third Division appearances for Jake King's "Shrews", before returning to Vale Park.
-He played three games for Vale in 1997–98, and was given a free transfer in the summer.
+Griffiths played three trial games for Second Division club Port Vale and was purchased for a fee of £1,000 in February 1993.
+Manager John Rudge had previously found great success in signing Andy Jones from Rhyl.
+Griffiths turned down an approach from Vale's Potteries derby rivals Stoke City to sign for Vale, after manager Lou Macari rang him two games into his trial.
+Griffiths made his debut in a 1–1 draw with Stockport County at Vale Park on 12 February 1994.
+He scored his first two goals for the club in a 2–1 win over Rotherham United on 12 April.
+He played little part in the 1993–94 promotion campaign, though found himself regularly appearing in the First Division from August 1994.
+In November 1994, he developed a groin injury, which required him to go in for a double hernia operation in January 1995, but by the end of the season had regained his first-team place.
+A regular member of the "Valiants" first-team in 1995–96, he played in the 1996 Anglo-Italian Cup final, as Vale lost 5–2 to Genoa.
+He made 31 appearances in 1996–97, as the club made its joint-second-highest ever league finish.
+He spent November 1997 on loan at Shrewsbury Town.
+He made six Third Division appearances for Jake King's "Shrews", before returning to Vale.
+He played three games for Vale in 1997–98.
+He was given a free transfer in the summer after the club were only willing to offer him a 12-month deal.
+He was offered a three-year contract elsewhere.